Data processing Agreement (DPA)

 International Transfers of Personal Data

 For international trade and international cooperation, personal data must flow into and out of the European Union.
 A Third Country is any country outside the European Economic Area (the “EEA”), but the transfer of such personal data from the EU to controllers and processors located outside the EU should not reduce the level of protection of the individuals concerned.
-The General Data Protection Regulation Chapter V should therefore be strictly followed when transferring data to third countries or international organizations.
+The General Data Protection Regulation Chapter V should therefore be strictly followed when transferring data to third countries or international organisations.

 There are different basis for transfer available and they influence how should Data Processing Agreement be formulated.